 John Byars Shearer, O-276988 (August 14, 1899 – February 21, 1984)

 Chaplain Shearer was born in Mississippi, the son of Edward and Henrietta Shearer.
 He served in World War I; his Department of Veterans Affairs file lists his dates of service as June 30, 1917 through September 27, 1919.
+On a list of passengers who arrived from Brest, France aboard the U.S.S.
+Leviathan at Hoboken, New Jersey on September 8, 1919, Private Shearer (service number 1591695) was listed as a member of Company G of the 11th Infantry Regiment (though the top of the page lists the organization as Company H of the Third Army Composite Regiment).
 He graduated from Millsaps College (Jackson, Mississippi).
 By 1930 he was a minister in New Orleans.

 It is unknown when he rejoined the U.S. Army as a chaplain, but 1st Lieutenant John B. Shearer was already with the 32nd Station Hospital as of December 24, 1942.
 He accompanied the unit overseas to Tlemcen, Algeria.
 Chaplain Shearer was promoted to captain sometime during 1943 and was listed as the unit’s Protestant chaplain as of December 31, 1943.
 He was replaced in that role by Chaplain Darius O. Blaisdell on an unknown date prior to May 1, 1944.